JordieB/Personal-Gists/modules/powershell/api-integration/README.md

 ## Notes
 - Requires Spotishell PowerShell module for Spotify integration
-- TODO: Add support for other API integrations as needed
+- Future implementations may add support for other API integrations as needed